What are the most valued startups in the semiconductor industry?

 In a world where LLMs hallucinate and unreliable information is everywhere, our goal is simple: provide data you can trust.

-If you want the full detail on a specific semiconductor valuation estimate, feel free to contact us and we will gladly explain.
+If you want the full detail on a specific valuation estimate, feel free to contact us and we will gladly explain.

 Finally, know that we update the dataset once per month, so come back here if you need fresh information.